18F/handbook/docs/09-security/incident-response-plan.md

 At this point, we're trying to fix the issue!
 Remediation will be very situation-specific, so specific steps are hard to suggest.
 However, a few guidelines to follow during this process:

+* If ***suspicious activity*** is suspected or other unanswered questions exist, create database dumps, take disk snapshots of relevant volumes, get screen captures of anomalous activity ***before making changes*** such that post-remedation forensic analysis is supported.

 * The IC's responsibility is coordination, communication, and information-collection.
 The remediation team will be focused on resolving the issue, so it's up to the IC to make sure that we properly track what happened, how we're fixing it, who's doing what, etc. Ideally, the notes kept by the IC should be sufficient for an outside investigator to independently follow the work of the response team and validate the team's work

 * The team will develop a list of **leads** — actionable information about breaches, stolen data, etc. The IC should track these leads, maintain information about which are being investigated (and by whom), and what information that investigation leads.
-These can be tracked as checklists in the GitHub issue.
+These can be tracked as checklists in the issue.

 * Similarly, the team will develop a list of **remediation steps**.
 The IC is likewise responsible for tracking those, making sure they're assigned and followed-up, and verifying them as they're completed.
 These may be tracked in the central  issue as well.
 The IC should distinguish between immediate concerns which should be completed before the incident is considered resolved and long-term improvements/hardening which can be deferred to the Retrospective.

 * The response team should aim to adopt a *containment* strategy: if machines are compromised, they should avoid destroying or shutting them down if possible (this can hamper forensics).
-Creating [database dumps](https://cloud.acquia.com/app/develop) of relevant volumes is a good step here.
+Creating database dumps or snapshots of relevant volumes is a good step here.
    * For AWS instances, remember that you can leave the instance running and reconfigure the Security Group for the instance to drop all ingress and egress traffic except from specific IPs (like yours) until forensics can be performed.

 * Remediation may require service disruption.
 If it does, the team should proceed in a different way depending on the [severity](#incident-severities):